 This depends on the type of massage.
-Relaxation or Swedish style massage shouldn’t hurt at all.
-Deep tissue massage, trigger point therapy, and some sports massage techniques can be uncomfortable at times but it should only be in a “good hurt” kind of way.
+Deep tissue massage, trigger point therapy, and some sports massage techniques can be uncomfortable at times but it should only be in a pleasantly uncomforatble kind of way.
 “Hurt so good” is similar to the feeling of stretching or foam rolling.

 Everyone’s pain tolerance is different so we use a 0-10 scale where 0 is no pain at all and 10 is unbearable pain.
 We always try and stay no higher than a 7 on your 0-10 scale.
 Occasionally we make enter 8 territory but rarely and never for long.

 What if I don’t want a certain part of my body worked on?

 You are always in control of your massage session, period.
-Your therapist will always ask if there are any areas of your body that you wouldn’t like to be worked on.
-It’s your responsibility to let your therapist which areas to avoid.
-For example, many people prefer not to have their abdominal area worked.
-Regardless, skilled therapists can usually still provide appropriate therapeutic relief even around most avoided areas.
+Your therapist will always ask if there are any areas of your body that you would not like to be worked on.

 How will I feel after my session?

 It depends.
 You will probably feel more relaxed than when you came in.
 Many people have the experience of feeling “taller” and have more range of motion.
 You may feel tired or sleepy, or you may be energized.

 Deep tissue and trigger point work can leave you feeling a bit sore the next day but only mildly and similar to workout soreness.
 Keeping your body well hydrated will also help with any soreness you might experience.